 - If the number is zero or less, just put “0.”

-- Use line 4 to record an estimate of your student loan interest, deductible individual retirement account contributions and other income adjustments from Schedule 1, including but not limited to educator expenses, health savings account deduction, moving expenses for members of the Armed Forces, student loan interest deduction or tuition and fees deduction.
+- Line 4: Use line 4 to record an estimate of your student loan interest, deductible individual retirement account contributions and other income adjustments from Schedule 1, including but not limited to educator expenses, health savings account deduction, moving expenses for members of the Armed Forces, student loan interest deduction or tuition and fees deduction.

 3. Complete the Employee’s Tax Withholding Certificate